The Dangers of Blind Nationalism

 • Guns or even perpetual war would not be a problem if we did not “bend the rules” to increase the perceptual need for security or consumerism.

 • Tyrannical institutions such as the IRS would not be here if we did not “bend the rules” for convenience purposes.

 I will repeat this again: The Constitution and the Bill of Rights have not failed the people.
 It is the people who have failed the Constitution and the Bill of Rights.
-We have pledged our allegiance; not to the government, but to the Constitution and the Bill of Rights and the Flag which is supposed to represent these.
-Additionally, many have sworn an oath to uphold and defend the Constitution and Bill of Rights against all enemies both foreign and domestic.
+We have pledged our allegiance; not to the government, but to the Constitution, the Bill of Rights, and the flag, which should represent these.
+Additionally, many have sworn an oath to uphold and defend the Constitution and Bill of Rights against all enemies, both foreign and domestic.
 How many people do you think have actually read these documents?
 I think the answer is evidenced by how many are actually following through with the promise (not many).

 As clearly demonstrated in my work, it is OUR fault because we refuse to examine.
 We teach our children to shut up and stop asking questions.
 We teach and have been taught conformity.
 The bad news is that none of this alleviates our responsibility or the long-term result.

 Understand that it is not too late to ensure the survival of the Constitution and the Bill of Rights.
 Sure, the United States will more than likely have a dramatic change in regard to territory in the very near future, but we can still ensure the survival of these principles.
 We can unite on these principles.
 We can fight together for these principles.
 No matter our color, religion, or gender, it is our job to ensure the survival of our Unalienable Rights.